kubernetes/website/content/en/docs/tasks/configure-pod-container/pull-image-private-registry.md

 You can use multiple `imagePullSecrets` with one pod, and each can contain multiple credentials.

 The image pull will be attempted using each credential that matches the registry.
-If no credentials match the registry, the image pull will be attempted without authorization.
+If no credentials match the registry, the image pull will be attempted without authorization or using custom runtime specific configuration.

 ## {{% heading "whatsnext" %}}